mahavedalla/mahavedalla/docs/questions/kusala/what-is-the-foremost-of-skillful-qualities.md

-# What is the foremost of skillful qualities?
+Question: What is the foremost of skillful qualities?
 Answer in Brief: -
  Category: Kusala
 Sutta References: AN 10.15